thirulak/Sqlite_for_android/README.md

 3. Add a cursor to it
 4. Use content provider
 5. Use cursor loader
+6. Use content URI
+7. Use URI matcher

 **Why we need Contract class** :